Córdoba at a glance

 - Pastel cordobés – a puff pastry cake filled with a pumpkin jam and topped with roasted almonds, castor sugar and cinnamon

 Osprey Holidays can create a fabulous short break to Córdoba designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of Córdoba hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 328,488 Languages Castillian Currency Euro Visa Information No visa required for EU citizens
+Population 328,488 Languages Castillian Currency Euro Visa Information No visa required for UK citizens